-Each week I will select 10-12 images to evaluate and critique.
+Each week Ricky selects 10-12 images to evaluate and critique.
 Therefore, not every image submitted will be critiqued.
 The critiques will be presented to the entire class to be read/viewed by all participants.
-By critiquing a cross section of images you will evaluate your own based only comments and learn how to improve.
+By critiquing a cross section of images you will evaluate your own submission based on the comments and learn how to improve.
 Naturally everyone wants glowing critiques but critical comments are necessary in order for the group to learn.
-Images showing both shortcomings and successes are necessary.
+Selected images showing both shortcomings and successes are necessary.

-I will always strive to pair my critiques with words of encouragement.
+Ricky will always strive to pair his critiques with words of encouragement.
 Please understand that critical comments are vital to the course.
-I won’t be selecting a cross section of "only the best" photos.
-I’ll be looking for images that are inspirational, but I will also be selecting images that will help the group learn.
+A cross section of "only the best" photos is not the goal.
+Ricky be looking for images that are inspirational, but I will also be selecting images that have issues.
+The critiques will help the group learn.

 Types of Challenges/Assignments

 This course will teach you a variety of things: Camera technique, composition, software, and more.

 Camera technique: If you are a novice at making the camera do what you want (rather than having the camera make automatic choices for you, i.e. “point and shoot”), you will learn many techniques – like depth of field, bracketing, and panning.
 You will learn to be in charge of your all settings including ISO.

 Composition: A significant part of the class will be dedicated to composition by exploring the Elements of Art and Principles of Design.